fengyuanchen/cropper/README.md

 #### aspectRatio

-- type: number
+- type: string or number
-- default: 1
+- default: "auto"

 The aspect ratio of the cropping zone. e.g., "2", "1.3", "0.5", etc..
+Just set it with "auto" to free ratio.

 #### done